huggingface/evaluation-guidebook/README.md

 - **Advanced user**
   The more practical sections are the `Tips and Tricks` ones, and `Troubleshooting` chapter.
   You can likely skip all `Basics` sections and the `General knowlege` chapter.

+In text, links prefixed by ⭐ are links I really enjoyed and recommend reading.

 ## Table of contents